As The Music Plays

 The first I will share is a material good that it seems will grace everyone’s stockings this year.
 It is a fitness watch.
 No it is not the Fitbit, though I checked that one out too.
+I did like how customizable the Fitbit was and its availability of accessories and replacement parts from the likes of Mobile Mob online, which also covers products across other brands too.
+But yes, I may upgrade to a Fitbit down the line but I bought something different for the time being.
 It is the Polar A300 Fitness tracker.
 After spending a good half hour staring at a row of colorful watches and wristbands and reading about their features, I chose this one mainly because it measures activity, heart rate and calories burned and I tend to do a lot of activity that pedometers will not track.
 It is also water proof and will measure my activity if I get myself into a pool this winter (however unlikely that will be).
 I have already asked Santa for it, which, in my family, means that I sent a letter to my favorite aunt and labeled it “For Santa.”
 Don’t worry, she sends me the same thing.

 On to the second thing.
 It is not something you can buy but it is something I whisper to God every year as I fall asleep.
 I need snow.
 It may seem silly, especially for those of you in the south but for me, it is not really Christmas without snow.
 I need to be able to pull on my boots, mittens and gloves and run out to make a snow angel or a giant snowman.
 I even have a kit.